-As of March 31, 2018, DCP Operating's subsidiaries had no debt for borrowed money owing to any unaffiliated third parties.
+As of March 31, 2019, DCP Operating's subsidiaries had no debt for borrowed money owing to any unaffiliated third parties, other than the amounts borrowed under our \$200 million securitization facility.
 However, such subsidiaries are not prohibited under the indenture governing the notes from incurring indebtedness in the future.
 In addition, because the notes and the guarantee of the notes by DCP are unsecured, holders of any secured indebtedness of DCP Operating or DCP would have claims with respect to the assets constituting collateral for such indebtedness that are senior to the claims of the holders of the notes.
 Currently, neither DCP Operating nor DCP has any secured indebtedness.
-Although the indenture governing the notes places some limitations on the ability of DCP Operating to create liens securing debt, there are significant exceptions to these limitations that will allow DCP Operating to secure significant amounts of indebtedness without equally and ratably securing the notes.
-If DCP Operating or DCP incur secured indebtedness and such indebtedness is either accelerated or becomes subject to a bankruptcy, liquidation or reorganization, the assets of DCP Operating or DCP, as the case may be, would be used to satisfy obligations with respect to the indebtedness secured thereby before any payment could be made on the notes.
+Although the indenture governing the notes will place some limitations on the ability of DCP Operating to create liens securing debt, there are significant exceptions to these limitations that will allow DCP Operating to secure significant amounts of indebtedness without equally and ratably securing the notes.
+If DCP Operating or DCP incurs secured indebtedness and such indebtedness is either accelerated or becomes subject to a bankruptcy, liquidation or reorganization, the assets of DCP Operating or DCP, as the case may be, would be used to satisfy obligations with respect to the indebtedness secured thereby before any payment could be made on the notes.
 Consequently, any such secured indebtedness would effectively be senior to the notes and the guarantee of the notes by DCP, to the extent of the value of the collateral securing such indebtedness.
 In that event, you may not be able to recover all the principal or interest you are due under the notes.